-The Copay Reimbursement Program was negotiated by Harvard and HUCTW to help HUCTW members with the costs of copayments for doctor’s visits, hospital visits, ER visits, and high tech imaging appointments (MRIs and CAT scans).
-You are eligible for this program if you are an HUCTW staff member enrolled in a Harvard health plan, and if your copayments in any of the areas listed below exceed the amounts (or “copayment caps”) listed for your salary range below.
+The Copay Reimbursement Program has been negotiated by Harvard and HUCTW to help HUCTW members with the costs of copayments for doctors’ visits, hospital visits, ER visits, and high tech imaging appointments (MRIs and CAT scans).
+You are eligible for this program if you are an HUCTW staff member enrolled in a Harvard health plan (HUGHP or BCBSMA), and if your copayments in any of the areas listed below exceed the amounts (or “copayment caps”) listed for your salary range below.
 Non-union staff are not eligible for this program.
-The deadline for submitting 2019 expenses for reimbursement has been extended to June 1, 2020.
+The deadline for submitting 2020 expenses for reimbursement is March 31, 2021.

 How does the program work?

 The program is a reimbursement program, so you pay for your copayment expenses up front (each time you go to the doctor, the ER, etc, you pay a copayment) and then get reimbursed.
 Once your expenses have reached one of the copayment “caps” listed, you may submit a copayment reimbursement form (PDF) to the program.
 Harvard has contracted with a company called Benefit Strategies to manage the program – you submit your form to Benefit Strategies and they will send you a check reimbursing you for your eligible expenses within a few weeks.

 What is the deadline for the reimbursement program?

 The program is based around the calendar year, and you can submit for reimbursement at any point during the year.
 But the final submission deadline for any given calendar year (CY) is March 31 of the following calendar year.
 For example, if you want to be reimbursed for CY2020 expenses, you must submit your reimbursement form to Benefit Strategies by March 31, 2021.

 What documentation do I need to provide when I apply?

 Applicants need to show proof of payment.
 You can do this in one of two ways: